huang2002/hstorage/README.md

 ## Introduction

-`hstore` is a storage lib which has a custom type system and is rather lightweight(<10KB after minification WITHOUT zipping).
+`hstorage` is a storage lib which has a custom type system and is rather lightweight(<10KB after minification WITHOUT zipping).
 With your store declared, type checking and conflict detecting will be available out of the box.

 ## Usage